zhiyanov/DCoNA/README.md

 	"fdr_threshold": 0.05
 }
 ```
+Both relative and absolute file paths can be used.

 Data description:

 * `data_path` : `data.csv` contains an expression table.
 Rows of the table should be grouped by genes, miRNAs, isomiRNAs and other items.
 Columns of the table are grouped by patients taken from two different groups.